So you are looking to have a little piece of luxury in your own home? Or you would like to visit a day spa that has both a sauna and a steam room?

 Sauna vs steam room, or dry heat vs moist heat, is a never-ending debate, with both types offering health benefits.
 Some prefer the dry heat in a sauna, while others prefer the humidity in a steam room.

-Let’s have a close look at the main differences between saunas and steam rooms so you can work out which one is better for you.
+Let’s have a closer look at the main differences between dry saunas and steam saunas, so you can decide for yourself which one is better for you.

 Differences Between Saunas and Steam Rooms

 Saunas and steam rooms, aren’t they the same thing?
 Well, not really.
 Saunas and steam rooms can have a similar therapeutic effect on your body, but there are some fundamental differences between the two that we should be aware of.

 So let’s dive a little deeper into saunas and steam rooms and analyze the benefits of both.

 The number one difference between Saunas and Steam rooms is humidity.
 The heat generated in a sauna is generated by a heater that heats up a pile of sauna rocks.